microsoft/code-with-engineering-playbook/data-fundamentals/README.md

 A simple way to accomplish this on the database side is to increment a version number on each update.
 This can be done in a single executed statement as:

+> WARNING: the below will not work when using an isolation level at or lower than read ucnommitted (eventual consistency).

 ```SQL
 -- Please treat this as pseudo code, and adjust as necessary.

 UPDATE <table_name>
 SET field1 = value1, ..., fieldN = valueN, version = $new_version
 WHERE ID = $id AND version = $version